 1. Beginners sometimes join us in great numbers — for instance, when the three World Trade Center towers fell, when the first Zeitgeist film appeared, when the banks crashed, and when Trump got elected.
-The new political activists give themselves bold names like “patriots,” “resistance,” etc. They are wrong about nearly everything, but I need to recall I was too in 2006.
-I still haven’t figured out some things now.
+The new political activists give themselves bold names like “patriots,” “resistance,” etc. They’re wrong about nearly everything, but in 2006 I was too.
+Even now, I probably still haven’t figured out a few things.

 The crises are growing, so we need more people talking about what is really going on.
-They might not listen to me, because what I’ve seen is so different from what they’ve previously heard.
-Still, maybe they’ll at least consider it.
-So here goes:
+Beginners may not listen to me, because my view is so different from what they’ve previously heard.
+Still, it’s worth a try:

 2. Lies are everywhere.
-Politicians and the “mainstream” news are owned by the same few people who sell weapons, fossil fuels, and pharmaceuticals, and they lie about everything.
-A good start would be to get away from the corporate news media (FOX, NYT, MSNBC, NPR, WaPo, etc.) and start reading alternative media.
-My own favorites are Counterpunch, RT, Intercept, Greanville Post, Truthdig, Black Agenda Report, DemocracyNow, Common Dreams, WSWS, Caitlin Johnstone, Richard Wolff, Lee Camp.
+Different factions of liars call each other “liars,” and beginners often believe one of these factions.
+Politicians and the “mainstream” news are owned by the same few people who sell weapons, oil, and drugs, and they lie about everything.
+We all have different trusted sources for what we believe to be facts, and trust can’t be won through debate.
+In my own opinion, it would be best to get away from the corporate news media (FOX, NYT, MSNBC, NPR, WaPo, etc.) and start reading alternative media.
+My favorites are Counterpunch, OffGuardian, RT, Intercept, Greanville Post, Truthdig, Black Agenda Report, DemocracyNow, Common Dreams, WSWS, Caitlin Johnstone, Richard Wolff, Lee Camp.
 And read Howard Zinn’s history, too.

 3. Ecocide is everywhere – plastic in the ocean, oil in the rivers, and most of all carbon in the air raising the temperature.
 It’s warming faster than people realize, due to tipping points and feedback loops are about to send us over a cliff.
 Ecosystem collapse has already begun: Other species are disappearing faster than any time since the dinosaurs.
 To survive, we’ll need huge changes in government and market.
 Governments are doing too little to fix things, because politicians (of both major parties) are owned by businesses that profit as things are.
-And market transactions are ecocidal as an unmeasured side effect, paid for not by buyer or seller but by everyone else.
-That will continue until we share.
-The rich, owning government and market, are short-sighted, because in the past their wealth has always protected them from the consequences of their actions.
-But soon they’ll discover they can’t eat money.
+Mere reforms won’t fix this – markets are inherently ecocidal, because they have externalized costs, unmeasured side effects that neither the buyer nor the seller pay for.
+Thus markets are not “efficient.”

 4. The economy may collapse even before the ecosystem.
-Its biggest flaw is inequality.
-Trade – wages for labor, rent for space, money for shopping, interest for the use of money, etc. – gives greater profit to the trader in the stronger bargaining position, making him stronger still, increasing inequality.
-That’s inherent in private property, and can’t be overcome by reforms; it will continue until we share.
+Trade – for money, labor, rent, food, interest, etc. – gives greater profit to the trader in the stronger bargaining position, making him stronger still, increasing inequality.
+That’s inherent in markets; it will continue until we share.

 Inequality has grown enormous, creating poverty and plutocracy.
 The world has resources enough to end poverty, but that won’t happen because our rulers wouldn’t profit from it.